particle-iot/docs/src/content/hardware/migration-guides/b-series-boron-migration-guide.md

 ### PWM (Pulse-width modulation)

-These are differences in pins that support PWM between the Boron and B Series SoM.
+These are differences in pins that support PWM between the Boron and B-Series SoM.

 {{!-- BEGIN do not edit content below, it is automatically generated ce9644de-a5de-11ec-b909-0242ac120002' --}}